imathis/octopress/source/docs/blogging/plugins/index.markdown

 [Examples & documentation &raquo;](/docs/plugins/blockquote/)

 ## Pull quote
-Octopress offers a CSS3 only technique for pull quotes, based on the technique by [Maykel Loomans](http://miekd.com/articles/pull-quotes-with-html5-and-css/).
+Octopress offers a CSS only technique for pull quotes, based on the technique by [Maykel Loomans](http://miekd.com/articles/pull-quotes-with-html5-and-css/).

 {% pullquote %}
 When writing longform posts, I find it helpful to include pull quotes to help readers easily identify the topics covered in each section.
 Some prefer to break things up with lots of headings, and while this seems to be a trend it doesn't work so well for long form prose.